 "Is There a Startup Wage Premium?
 Evidence from MIT Graduates"

-Abstract: While much attention has been paid to company founders, very little is known regarding the first set of non-founder employees who join startups (“early employees”).
-This paper explores the wage differential between venture capital-backed startups and established firms given that the two firm types compete for talent.
-Using data on MIT graduates, I find that VC-backed startups on average pay 8%-13% higher wages than their more established counterparts.
+Abstract: While startups are the center of extensive policy discussion given their outsized role in job creation, it is not clear whether they create high quality jobs relative to incumbent firms.
+This paper investigates the wage differential between venture capital-backed startups and established firms, given that the two firm types compete for talent.
+Using data on MIT graduates, I find that non-founder employees at VC-backed startups earn 8%-13% higher wages than their counterparts at established firms.
 To account for unobserved heterogeneity across workers, I exploit the fact that many MIT graduates receive multiple job offers.
 I find that wage differentials are statistically insignificant from zero when individual fixed effects are included.
 This implies that much of the startup wage premium in the cross-section can be attributed to selection, and that VC-backed startups pay competitive wages for talent.

 "Age and Entrepreneurial Success" (with Pierre Azoulay, Ben Jones, and Javier Miranda)

 Stage: Working Paper

 Abstract: Do young people make better entrepreneurs?
 We documents the age of US entrepreneurs using newly-integrated data from the US Census.
 While the burden of knowledge theory (Jones, 2009) illustrates that the average age at which inventors make their great discoveries has increased over time, popular anecdotes from Silicon Valley depict great entrepreneurs – such as Mark Zuckerberg and Drew Houston – to be strikingly young.
 We examine the age distribution of (successful) entrepreneurs in the US across sectors and regions as well as over time to test whether the cumulative nature of knowledge also acts as a burden on the process of technology entrepreneurship.

 Stage: Data analysis